Who Are The Noise Blankers?

 After years of using dipole and vertical antennas, in Spring 2012 he erected a 65 foot tower with a 9 element Cushcraft tri-band beam on top.
 Perhaps he’s compensating for something?

 Gary is an FCC Auxiliary "Official Observer" and is celebrating his 37th year as a ham radio operator by working all the DX he can!
-He has almost 190 DXCC entities confirmed and is constantly adding more.
+He has more than 200 DXCC entities confirmed and is constantly adding more.
 In addition to DXCC "Mixed" and "CW" endorsements, he also holds Worked All Continents and Worked All States.
 And because he's an overachiever, he finished Triple Play.

 Just so you know, Gary is very particular about the "slash" being included in his "0" call sign.
 Like this: Ø

 He is a member of the Missouri DX and Contest Club, and the Royal Order of the Wouff Hong.
 (Look it up!)
-He is a member of ARRL and an ARRL-certified public information officer.
+He is a member of ARRL, an ARRL-certified public information officer, ARRL Volunteer Examiner (VE), Official Observer and the club's president.
 Gary blogs frequently on www.wb0rur.com

 Kevin got his first police scanner when he was 14.
 After hearing a "be on the lookout" issued for his cousin on the county police frequency, he was hooked.
 "Dad, the cops are looking for Cecil again!"
 Then, he heard some folks talking about storms in the area, referring to each other with letters and numbers.
 His dad told him they were ham radio operators.
 The rest is history.